TR-SUNSHINE/Static-Frontend/README.md

 The below naming convention and rules should be used when committing any change to any repository in this project:

-The first word of the commit should be the keyword from the ‘Change Type’ list above in this document with capitalization of each character.
+-The first word of the commit should be the keyword from the ‘Change Type’ list above in this document with capitalization of each character. <br/>
-Followed by a semicolon and space character
+-Followed by a semicolon and space character <br/>
-Followed by a brief description of the change where the first character of the sentence is capitalized Total length of the commit message is limited to 50 chars Commits to the repository should be little and often
+-Followed by a brief description of the change where the first character of the sentence is capitalized <br/>
+-Total length of the commit message is limited to 50 chars <br/>
+-Commits to the repository should be little and often

 #### Usage
-For fixing a bug in code the git command would be similar to below: git commit -m “FIX: Null Exception in Function GetWeather”
+For fixing a bug in code the git command would be similar to below:
+-git commit -m “FIX: Null Exception in Function GetWeather”

 ### Branch Rules
 In this project we are enforcing a two step review and approval by the code owner for each change to each branch.